Insurance for entrepreneurs

 The self-employed person’s pension insurance

 As an entrepreneur you must take out pension insurance for self-employed persons or insurance under the Farmers’ Pensions Act.
-Your income determines how much you will pay in premiums and how big a pension you will receive.

 There are special mandatory types of insurance for certain industries.
 They include patient, environmental and motor vehicle insurance.